-Before you apply for a mortgage, try to reduce any debts you have – this will help demonstrate that you manage your money responsibly, and will mean any mortgage application you make is more likely to succeed.
-It will also mean you will potentially be able to borrow more when it comes to a lender’s affordability calculations.
+Before you apply for a mortgage, try to reduce any debts you have.
+This will help demonstrate that you manage your money responsibly, meaning that any mortgage application you make is more likely to succeed.
+What’s more, you’ll potentially be able to borrow more when it comes to a lender’s affordability calculations.

 5. You’ll need proof of income

-Mortgage lenders will want to see proof of how much you earn, so you’ll probably need a P60 form which you get every year from your employer and shows a summary of your pay and how much tax has been deducted.
+Mortgage lenders will want to see proof of how much you earn, so you’ll probably need a P60 form.
+You will receive this every year from your employer, and it shows a summary of your pay and how much tax has been deducted.

-You’re also likely to be asked for three months’ worth of bank statements and payslips so the lender can look at both how much you have coming in as well as your outgoings.
+You’re also likely to be asked for three months’ worth of bank statements and payslips.
+This way, the lender can look at how much you have coming in as well as your personal outgoings.

 6… or accounts if you’re self-employed

-Getting a mortgage when you’re self-employed can be really tricky, especially if you’ve only recently decided to go it alone.
+Getting a mortgage when you’re self-employed can be really tricky.
+This is especially true if you’ve only recently decided to be your own boss.

-Lenders want proof that you’ll be able to keep up repayments, so they’ll usually ask to see an SA302 form relating to the last three years from HMRC or your full accounts for the last three years.
+Lenders want proof that you’ll be able to keep up repayments.
+Therefore, they’ll usually ask to see an SA302 form relating to the last three years from HMRC or your full accounts for the last three years.
 If you don’t have these available, it’s unlikely you’ll be accepted for a mortgage.

 8. Buying with someone else can be easier

-If you’ve no hope of building up a decent deposit on your own, you might want to think about buying with someone else.
+If you’re struggling to build up a decent deposit on your own, you might want to think about buying with someone else.
 This could boost your chances of securing a decent mortgage, particularly if they’ve got an excellent credit history and a higher income than you.
-But remember that this is a big commitment, so you’ll need to sit down and work out with the other person what would happen if one of you wanted to move in future.
+But remember – this is a big commitment.
+You’ll need to sit down and work out with the other person what would happen if one of you wanted to move in future.

 9. You shouldn’t chop and change your application

-Once you’ve started your mortgage application, don’t mess around with it and start changing figures as it could hold up your property purchase.
-David Hollingworth said; “Changing the figures further down the line will mean the offer being reassessed which, although may not necessarily be a problem, could add unnecessary delay.”
+Once you’ve started your mortgage application, don’t mess around with it and start changing figures.
+In fact, this could hold up your property purchase.
+David Hollingworth said: “Changing the figures further down the line will mean the offer needs to be reassessed.
+Although it may not necessarily be a problem, it could add unnecessary delay.”

 10. It can pay to get help